-The Stanford Graduate School of Business (“the GSB”) is the most selective MBA program in the world, admitting only an estimated 8% of its applicants for the Class of 2025.
+The Stanford Graduate School of Business (“the GSB”) is the most selective MBA program in the world, admitting fewer than 7% of its applicants in 2024.
 Why is the GSB so popular?
-Many would argue that its symbiotic relationship with Silicon Valley has pushed this elite MBA program to new heights—countless Stanford GSB graduates have become venture capitalists and start-up entrepreneurs, adding to the lore of the school.
-Still, the GSB’s impact can be felt far beyond Silicon Valley; Nike founder Phil Knight, General Motors CEO Mary Barra, and social entrepreneur Jacqueline Novogratz are all graduates, and only 14% of students in the Class of 2026 have a background in the tech industry.
-So maybe arguing that Silicon Valley is the appeal is an oversimplification, but students generally agree that the GSB is the place for those who are unashamed to pursue big dreams.
+Many would argue that its symbiotic relationship with Silicon Valley has pushed this elite MBA program to new heights.
+Countless Stanford GSB graduates have become venture capitalists and start-up entrepreneurs, adding to the lure of the school.
+Still, the GSB’s impact can be felt far beyond Silicon Valley; Nike founder Phil Knight, General Motors CEO Mary Barra, and social entrepreneur Jacqueline Novogratz are all graduates, and only 15% of students in the Class of 2027 have a background in the tech industry.
+So, maybe arguing that Silicon Valley is the appeal is an oversimplification, but students generally agree that the GSB is the place for those who are unashamed to pursue big dreams.

 The Stanford Graduate School of Business Insider’s Guide